 I added a focus mask to soften the bottom of the image.
 This draws focus up to the head and and bust.
 This technique is easy once you've tried it a few times

 I lightened the highlights on the pearls to make them pop a little.

 Once the retouch is complete I then move on to the last stage...

 Frequency Separation - I separated the colour from the texture in Photoshop layers and softened the colour layer.

 This reduces variations in the skin tone and, or make up, without affecting the definition of the image texture in any way

-I added a Brush Through Layer Mask and brushed back the unsoftened image detail so that the “soft” appearance is acceptable and controlled, and most importantly does not affect the facial features like eyes nose and lips.
-It sounds complicated, but once again when you have done it a few times, you’ll never look back.
+I added a Brush Through Layer Mask (the Mask Layer - See below) and brushed back the unsoftened image detail so that the "soft" appearance is acceptable and controlled, and most importantly does not affect the facial features like eyes nose and lips.
+It sounds complicated, but once again when you have done it a few times, you'll never look back.

 By doing it this way I am only softening the skin colour, not the skin detail.
 This is a pro technique, and one that is worth investigating.

 From a commercial point of view, this is easier to sell to the client.
 If I didn't do it this way clients may complain that the image was too soft.
 Using this technique also allows me to avoid cutting complicated and fiddly masks.
 There's generally no reason to create specific, accurate masks like this when undertaking beauty retouching.
 I have added a screen grab of the Photoshop mask to show you that it doesn't have to be accurate to produce professional results.
 Check out the before and after image above and tell me you can see where this mask is and where it's not...